getacupoftea/alx-system_engineering-devops/0x00-shell_basics/README.md

 "#!/bin/bash"
 "ls -la . .. /boot"

+12. A script that prints the type of the file named iamafile in the /tmp directory "#!/bin/bash"
+"file /tmp/iamafile"

+13. A script that creates a symbolic link to /bin/ls, named __ls__ in the current working directory

+"#!/bin/bash"
+"ln -s /bin/ls --ls--

 16. A script that deletes all files that end with character (~) in the current working directory "#!/bin/bash"
 "rm *~"